 Now you will use the multimeter as a voltmeter by checking the voltage readings on each of the resister poles in sequence, and then cross check your readings.
 These resisters connected in line create what is called a potential divider, and you should notice that each one is carrying the same voltages.

 You can get a good example of the readings on resistance using your analog multimeter, as a resistance ammeter. build or use a circuit with a light sensor along your circuit.
 The readings are taken from the poles of your resister itself.

 When you turn light on or off, you will notice a difference in the readings as the light sensor is going to change dramatically.
 In the dark your resistance should climb to 1M ohm, while in bright light the meter will read as low as 100 ohm.

 The reason for this is the light on the sensor floods the circuit with residual charge causing the reading to change as it gains power from another source.

 Step 3 - Measuring Current

-To measure actual current on an analog multimeter, build another circuit that is passing through four 10M ohm resisters, that close the circuit on your power source.
-Place your meter connections on the positive end of the circuit between the last resister and the power source.
+To measure actual current on an analog multimeter, build another circuit that is passing through four 10M ohm resistors, that close the circuit on your power source.
+Place your meter connections on the positive end of the circuit between the last resistor and the power source.
 This will give you a reading of the current moving through the circuit flowing from negative to positive.